Fine tuning SMLs

 The minimum value will be 0

-To train, the labels have to be in a field called labels, while in our dataset it is in a field called label, so we create the new field lables with the same value as label.
+To train, the labels need to be in a field called labels, while in our dataset it is in a field called label, so we create the new field labels with the same value as label

 We create a function that does what we want